To inspire and promote a culture of two-way engagement to enhance drug development and safety.

-To provide a focal point for advocacy, to enhance two-way communication and collaboration with healthcare professionals, patients, patient groups, and others on CDER issues concerning drug development, drug review, and drug safety.
+To provide a focal point for advocacy and two-way engagement on drug development, review, and safety.

 Organization and Contacts